daveyarwood/blog.djy.io/src/_drafts/announcing-alda-2.md

 I'm excited to announce the release of Alda 2.0.0!
-This new version of [Alda][alda] is a from-the-ground-up rewrite that I've been working on since late 2018, and I couldn't be happier to finally share it with the world!
+This new version of [Alda][alda] is a from-the-ground-up rewrite that I've been working on since late 2018, and I couldn't be happier to finally share it with the world.

 Despite the shiny new version number, at a language level, Alda 2 is almost exactly the same as the Alda that you're used to.
 I have sampled scores from the